USEPA/CMAQ/DOCS/Known_Issues/README.md

 Contact: Daiwen Kang (kang.daiwen@epa.gov)

 ### Description
+To be added.

 ### Scope and Impact
+To be added.

 ### Solution
 Replace CCTM/src/emis/emis/LTNG_DEFN.F file in repository with the version located in the folder CMAQv5.2-i2

+## *CMAQv5.2-i3:* Turn on Biogenic Emissions Seasonality By Default
+Date: 2017-8-31
+Contact: Ben Murphy (murphy.benjamin@epa.gov)

+### Description
+The release version of the CCTM runscript (CCTM/scripts/run_cttm.csh) instructed the model to ignore switching between summer and winter biogenic emission factors as a function of space and day.
+Because the default emission factor was set to winter, very little biogenic emissions from decidus plants were introduced by the model.

+### Scope and Impact
+This problem must be fixed by anyone running the model for spring, summer or fall conditions.
+It will affect VOC, oxidant, ozone and PM predictions substantially in forrested areas.

+### Solution
+The runscript is currently up to date in the repository.
+If you are starting from scratch after Sep 1, 2017, you will not need to do anything.
+If you can replace your run script with the new one, it is encouraged.
+Otherwise simply set the following environment variables:
+    BIOSW_YN   Y   #Will invoke the seasonality as read from the bioseason file SUMMER_YN  Y   #Will default to summertime emission factors if BIOSW_YN is set to no ("N") or false ("F").

+We have also updated the bioseason file for the benchmark case (Southeast US for July 1-14, 2011).
+This must be updated or the model will crash when attempting to read it.
+Please simply redownload the tarball from the CMAS center.